 The next eight lessons, Lessons 4 to 11, illustrate step-by-step details of creating machining operations and simulating toolpath capabilities in SOLIDWORKS CAM.
-We start in Lesson 4 with a simple plate example, which provides you with a brief introduction to SOLIDWORKS CAM 2018, and offers a quick run-through for creating a contour profile mill operation using a 3-axis mill.
+We start in Lesson 4 with a simple plate example, which provides you with a brief introduction to SOLIDWORKS CAM 2019.
+The lesson also offers a quick run-through for creating a contour profile mill operation using a 3-axis mill.